 Fast forward seven years.
 My three year old son is wetting the bed overnight, and is drinking juice like a fish.
 He looks at me one day, and says, "I'm so thirsty".
 And in those three words he utters, I know in my gut that he has type one.
 He is admitted to the hospital, and my husband and I are being schooled on how to give injections, insulin/carb ratios, sick day guidelines, low blood sugar emergencies...the amount of information we were given, and were expected to know, was overwhelming.
 And so our lives turned upside down, as we turned our lives over to keeping our son healthy, despite living with a life threatening condition.
 Piece of cake, right?

 Two and a half years later, our daughter, who had only celebrated her first birthday a couple weeks earlier, started drinking copius amounts of water.
 I tested her blood sugar, and called our endocrinologist, who confirmed my worst fears.
 I remember thinking, "Why are you doing this to me, God?".
 Several years later, other members of my family would be diagnosed with diabetes: my dad (type 2), my cousin's young daughter(type 1), my brother in law (type 2), and most recently, another cousin (type 2).

-The next twenty four years are a blur...of testing blood sugars, giving injections, insulin pump training, sick day guidelines, 3 am blood sugar checks, DKA (sometimes ending up in the ER), making sure we had the very best health insurance available (often at the highest premium), diabetes camp, working with our kids to help them learn to manage their disease, riding in Tour de Cure, walking in Step Out Walk, consoling other parents, and advocating in Washington, D.C. at Call to Congress.
+The next twenty five years are a blur...of testing blood sugars, giving injections, insulin pump training, sick day guidelines, 3 am blood sugar checks, DKA (sometimes ending up in the ER), making sure we had the very best health insurance available (often at the highest premium), diabetes camp, working with our kids to help them learn to manage their disease, riding in Tour de Cure, walking in Step Out Walk, consoling other parents, and advocating in Washington, D.C. at Call to Congress.

 I am committed to ride and raise money in this inspirational event not because over 30 million people in the United States have diabetes, but because I personally know some of them, and I want to do something about it.